Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 - Trendsetting styles - originate nationally copied traditions

-- Multilingual services - 30% offer English/Chinese options
+- Multilingual services - Many venues offer English/Chinese options

 Kyoto and Kansai Traditional Weddings

-Kyoto weddings maintain Japan’s most traditional ceremonial standards, with 65% including shrine ceremonies compared to 20% nationally.
-These celebrations cost ¥2.8 million ($18,200 USD) average, emphasizing cultural authenticity.
+Kyoto weddings maintain Japan’s most traditional ceremonial standards, with a high proportion including shrine ceremonies.
+These celebrations cost Y2.8 million ($18,200 USD) average, emphasizing cultural authenticity.

 Kyoto wedding distinctions: